 - In the US market, acceptance of JCB cards grew by 15%, with an emphasis on luxury retail and travel-related merchants.

-- JCB became the first Japanese card network to gain significant footholds in Africa, focusing on South Africa and Kenya.
+- JCB became the first Japanese card network to gain a significant foothold in Africa, focusing on South Africa and Kenya.

 - Contactless payment adoption grew to 40% of JCB’s total transactions, further increasing its global presence.